JJublanc/image_analysis/README.md

 # Steps to reproduce the project
 ## 0- Requirements

-Make sure requirements are fullfiled
+Make sure requirements are fullfiled doing `pip install -r requirements.txt`

 ## 1- Download model weights and transform it to H5 format
 ### 1-1 Download weights
-The weight are available [here](https://pjreddie.com/media/files/yolov3.weights) (**carefull: if you clik, it'll launch the download !!**).
+The weight are available [here](https://pjreddie.com/media/files/yolov3.weights) (**carefull: click will launch download !!**).
 The weights are taking around 250Mo

 Put the weight here: `load_and_convert_weights/weights`

+*_Documentation on Yolov3 model is accessible [here](https://machinelearningspace.com/yolov3-tensorflow-2-part-2/)_*

 ### 1-2 Convert model to h5